Introduction

 The end result is the following file structure:

-as the entry point because gatsby-config
+We use gatsby-config.js as the entry point because gatsby-config is loaded first.

-will cause TypeScript to be transpiled in subsequent files.
+Registering esbuild-register in gatsby-config.js will cause TypeScript to be transpiled in subsequent files.

-Unfortunately, we don't know how to get rid of gatsby-config.js
+Unfortunately, we don't know how to get rid of gatsby-config.js.

-To get rid of it, you have to register esbuild-register
+To get rid of it, you have to register esbuild-register during the gatsby command.

 This will allow you to transpile and execute the TypeScript file.

-when running the gatsby command, you may be able to eliminate
+Similarly, if you can register esbuild-register when running the gatsby command, you may be able to eliminate

 If you know anything about this, please comment.